 The M&S Little Cooks tent will provide an amazing opportunity for children to learn about food and get stuck into cooking with truly interactive classes.
 And new for 2023, The Fire Pit Sessions will see top chefs tame and manipulate smoke and flames to create lip-smacking BBQ dishes.

 Family entertainment is also at the forefront of the Feastival’s programming.
 Little festival-goers will be wowed with the highest calibre of enchanting performances, wild workshops, crafting, meet & greets with some of their favourite characters, vintage fairground, and so much more.

-Adam Henson’s Cotswold Farm Park team set up camp at last year’s Big Feastival, giving festival-goers the chance to meet some of their favourite furry and feathered friends.
-And children’s TV Megastar Justin Fletcher offered a fun-filled festival experience for all ages on Saturday.
+Adam Henson’s Cotswold Farm Park team will set up camp at the Big Feastival, giving festival-goers the chance to meet some of their favourite furry and feathered friends.
+And children’s TV Megastar Justin Fletcher will offer a fun-filled festival experience for all ages on Saturday.

 Camping is probably the best way to maximise your Big Feastival weekend experience, and the festival will feature full weekend camping, as well as pre-pitched tents and Glamping.
 Campervan spaces are available but are limited in number.
 Camping is great fun, but if it’s not your thing, there are also several lovely hotels, B&B’s, and farmhouses nearby, and public buses and taxis to get you to and from the site.

 Weekend tickets (no camping)